Environmental Health Research Program

 Children’s Health and Air Pollution Study (CHAPS)

-CHAPS is an NIH-funded study investigating the effects of childhood and in utero exposure to ambient air pollution, with a focus on polycyclic aromatic hydrocarbons (PAHs) and other traffic-related pollutants, on immune and metabolic dysregulation.
-CCAC’s research staff are conducting study visits to collect biospecimens, health measures and environmental exposure data from the original CHAPS cohort, including 400 children in Fresno, ages 5-17, who were enrolled and completed study visit(s) between 2013-2018.
-CCAC is collaborating with UC Berkeley and UC San Francisco on this project.
+CHAPS is an NIH-funded study investigating the effects of childhood and in utero(during pregnancy) exposure to ambient air pollution, with a focus on polycyclic aromatic hydrocarbons (PAHs) and other combustion-related pollutants, on immune and metabolic dysregulation.
+CCAC’s research staff are conducting study visits to collect biospecimens (blood, urine, saliva, hair and nails), body measurements (BP, height/weight, bioimpedance), psychosocial and neurocognitive data, home environment and child activity data (associated with environmental exposure assessments) from the original CHAPS cohort that included 400 children in Fresno who are currently 6-17 years old and were originally enrolled between 2013-2015.
+CCAC is collaborating with UC Berkeley and UC San Francisco on this study.

 Cooking Electrification & Ventilation Improvements for Children’s Asthma